 Communication is key

 From acquisitions and team management to BYOD policies, GDPR compliance, and the looming concern of BEC attacks, there’s plenty to keep CISOs up at night.
 But Malik makes clear that the one of the most vital tools to mitigate risk is simple communication.
 An open line of information between IT security leaders and their teams, across their peers, as well as throughout the cybersecurity industry as a whole helps CISOs focus on the latest threats, technologies, and insights.
-Read What Worries CISOs Most In 2019 and click on the links below Bill Malik report for more awareness into the threats and worries CISOs face and how you can quell them.
+Read What Worries CISOs Most In 2019 for more awareness into the threats and worries CISOs face and how you can quell them.